albangaignard/edam-terms-reco/README.md

 Here is a more advanced scenario powered by an LLM (qwen3-32b):
 ![](demo.gif)

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes
-4. Submit a pull request

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.